skyshore2001/jquery.tap/README.md

 - Support fast "click" event.
 You don't need replace "click" event with "tap" manually.
 - On desktop web browser, this plugin does nothing, which means the native click event is used.

+NOTE:

+- This plugin does not work on the Weixin explore.
+- This plugin does not handle the "onclick" property or "<a>" tag with "href" property.

 ## Why?

 Click events on touch devices do not work the best.
 There is a 300ms delay from when you release your finger to the time the click event is triggered.
 This behavior is not desired.